SuperDARN/pydarn/.github/PULL_REQUEST_TEMPLATE/documentation_template.md

     - [ ] developer
     - [ ] communication

-### Details on the category
+### Details

-Please provide more details on the add/updated/removed documentation on the selected categories.
+*Please provide more details on the add/updated/removed documentation on the selected categories.*

 ### Goals
 What goals are you trying to achieve with the add/updated/removed documentation?